 The amount of water and energy utilized by dishwashers can vary based upon their overall efficiency.
-Energy Star, a program within the U.S. Environmental Protection Agency(EPA), goes around and certifies certain appliances that are energy-efficient.
-In addition to saving individuals and businesses, this also lends itself towards different levels of water and energy use.
+Energy Star, a program within the U.S. Environmental Protection Agency(EPA), certifies certain appliances that are energy-efficient.
+In addition to saving money for individuals and businesses, this also lends itself towards different levels of water and energy usage.
 As a result, the average usage for dishwashers comes in the form of the standard versions of the appliance as well as the Energy Star certified ones.

-While the average dishwasher uses around 6 gallons of water to complete a cycle, energy-efficient washers can cut that in half and use as few as 3 gallons.
-When it comes to the energy used by a dishwasher, the process of relying on the appliance actually uses about half as much as it takes to wash dishes by hand.
-This, in large part, is due to the fact that newer dishwashers do not require the use of the hot water heater to warm things up and instead can utilize internal heaters that do the same job for far less energy.
+While the average dishwasher uses around 6 gallons of water to complete a cycle, energy-efficient washers can cut that in half and utilize as few as 3 gallons.
+When it comes to the energy used by a dishwasher, the process of relying on the appliance actually uses about half as much as it takes to wash dishes with your hands.
+This, in large part, is due to the fact that newer dishwashers do not require the hot water heater to warm things up and instead can utilize internal heaters that do the same job for far less energy.
 In terms of kilowatt-hours needed, the dishwasher’s energy needs per load can range from .90 kWh to 1.60 kWh.

-An alternative to using a dishwashing machine is handwashing, which comes with its own unique set of benefits and shortcomings.
-When comparing it to dishwashing through the use of a machine, hand washing has some rather important things to note.
-First and foremost, hand washing is helpful for cleaning a small number items.
-While the time saved may seem like a desirable plus, the reality of hand washing is that in order to thoroughly sanitize dishware, the temperature of the water needs to reach upwards of 140 degrees Fahrenheit.
+An alternative to using a dishwashing machine is hand washing, which comes with its own unique set of benefits and shortcomings.
+When comparing hand washing to a dishwasher, we can first note that the more hands on method is helpful for cleaning a small number items.
+While the time saved may seem like a desirable plus, the reality of hand washing is that in order to thoroughly sanitize dishes, the temperature of the water needs to reach upwards of 140 degrees Fahrenheit.
 Because individuals cannot handle that kind of temperature, it is best to just rely on the dishwasher.

 Improving Dishwasher Efficiency

-One thing that can contribute to the cost of operating the dishwasher is the time of day in which it is done.
-During peak hours, or periods of high energy use, service providers face high demand from customers for power.
+The time of day that you operate the dishwasher can contribute to how much it will cost you.
+During peak hours, or periods of high energy usage, service providers face high demand from customers for power.
 In order to prevent being overwhelmed, many companies will incentivize customers through the use of off-peak hours in which rates are reduced during certain periods of time.
 If saving money and saving energy is a goal, consider checking if that is something provided by your energy company and take advantage of it.